FOLLOW US!

 Note: Those interested in visiting should check with individual parks to find out if campground sites are only available to those camping overnight.

-• Richard Bong State Recreation area (open year-round until 11:00 pm).
+One of our favorite spots is the Richard Bong State Recreation area (open year-round until 11:00 pm).
 A vehicle admission sticker is required.
 Overnight camping (for a fee) is available.

 Milky Way in the sky reflected in a lake with silhouetted trees between the sky and the lake taken at Middle Fork River Forest Preserve Image Credit: Nick Lake